udacity/create-your-own-adventure/english/marshmallow.md

-Once upon a time many authors collaborated to make meaningless linked story.
+Once upon a time many authors collaborated to make a meaningless linked story.

 [start](mad/mad.md) your journey into world of mad